MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/requisition-management.md

 1. Select **Save** when you're finished.
 When you select **Save**, the requisition data is saved to SAP, and the SAP document number will appear in the upper left corner.

-## Additional functionality
+## Additional functionalities

+You can edit, sort, and filter requisition data.

+### Edit a requisition

-When you load an existing requisition, you have the ability to edit or convert to purchase order.
+When you load an existing requisition, you have the ability to edit it.
+You can also convert it to a purchase order.

-- If you select **Edit**, you're able to change values, add more line items, or delete unwanted line items.
-To delete an unwanted line item, select the **check box** on the left side of the line, and select **Delete** at the top.
-You can also copy an existing line by selecting it and selecting **Copy**.
+Select the **Edit** link at the right side of the line under *Details* to edit a requisition.
+If you select **Edit**, you're able to change values, add more line items, or delete unwanted line items.
+To delete, select the **check box** to the left of the line item, and select **Delete** at the top.
+You can also copy an existing line by selecting it and then selecting **Copy**.

-- If you want to edit a line, select the **Edit** link at the right side of the line under *Details*.

-### Additional items functionality
+### Sort requisition column headings

 You can sort column headings by ascending or descending order.
 To sort, select **Column Heading**.
 An *arrow* appears to show you the sort order.